 The book talks a lot about being happy and productive in retirement.
 Stephen Chen, from NewRetirement.com, likes Gilbert’s practical ideas.
 They help people build a retirement that brings joy.

 Dana Anspach, from Sensible Money, LLC, thinks having a purpose in retirement is key.
 And Joe Casey, a retirement coach, also likes the practical tips the book offers.
+Using checklists to track retirement goals is one tip Gilbert recommends.

 The book is 136 pages long, full of smart ways to plan for retirement.
 Gilbert aims to help readers have a meaningful and active retirement.
+He also includes dates for important milestones and steps to help readers follow through.

 The Simple Path to Wealth by JL Collins

 “The Simple Path to Wealth” was written by JL Collins in 2016.
-It shows how to reach financial independence easily through simple investments methods.
+It shows how to reach financial independence easily through simple investment methods.
 Collins talks about two main steps in investing: first is to grow your money, then to keep it safe.
 He recommends investing mostly in VTSAX at first.
 That’s a stock fund by Vanguard.
 For later, when you want to keep your gains safe, he says to add some bonds like the ones in VBTLX.

 Collins also talks a lot about how we should feel about our money.
 He thinks we should not get too worried or happy about it.
 Money is just a tool, he believes.
 It helps us tackle life’s ups and downs.
 Keeping our money plans simple, he argues, saves us from extra costs and risks.